Sextette: Release

-Soon after filming ended, the producers had difficulty in finding a major studio to distribute the movie.
-As a result, producers scheduled several highly publicized sneak previews in order to garner support.
-The first sneak preview was held on the Paramount Pictures lot and the second was held at the Fox Bruin Theater.
-At the Bruin Theater, West received a standing ovation afterwards.
+Soon after filming ended, difficulty arose in finding a major distributor.
+As a result, several highly publicized sneak previews were scheduled to garner support.
+The first was held on the Paramount Pictures' lot and the second at the Fox Bruin Theater, where West received a standing ovation.

-After failing to find a distributor, the producers decided to release the film themselves.
+The producers ultimately decided to self-distribute.
 Sextette premiered at the Cinerama Dome in March 1978.
-West was moved when she was greeted by thousands of young fans who showed up at the openings, there and in San Francisco.
+West was moved when she was greeted by thousands of young fans there and in San Francisco.
 Arthur Knight wrote in The Hollywood Reporter about "a kind of odd gallantry in the octogenarian Mae's loyalty to her public".

 Home media

 Sextette was released on VHS by Media Home Entertainment in 1982.
 In April 2011, Scorpion Entertainment released the film on Region 1 DVD in the United States.

 In July 2011, Sextette was released as part of Mill Creek Entertainment's Dangerous Babes, a budget-priced, three-DVD set that includes 11 other Crown Pictures films.